Have you ever wondered if there was a missing ingredient that could improve your relationships – in the workplace and beyond?

 When we find ourselves in situations of disagreement or conflict (which may have as its roots self-deception) we encounter the other person’s “box.”
 Each person then provokes the other and like a well-choreographed dance, we have the “dance of the boxes.”
 Each helps to create the very problems they blame the other for and justifies a reason for staying in the box.

-Now, it’s important to note that being in the box does not mean that the team’s behavior needs to improve.
+It’s important to note that being in the box does not mean that the team’s behavior does not need to improve.
 Remember though, when we’re in the box it’s a distorted view of other’s in which we place blame on them or circumstances to justify our self-deceit.

 In order to get out of the box, this manager needs to first self-reflect on the following questions: